 Prison Ministry Volunteers

-Donations are primarily used for the purchase of books and workbooks and material for the various studies, purchase of toiletry items for the indigent ministry (for offenders who have no outside family or friend support), postage for letter writing, Subscription(s) to a recovery magazine and literature for the recovery group.
+Donations are primarily used for the purchase of literature,, books and workbooks and material for the various studies, purchase of toiletry items for the indigent ministry (for offenders who have no outside family or friend support), postage for letter writing, Subscription(s) recovery magazine and literature for the recovery group.

 There are no paid volunteers.
-The only admin fees are for the website domain, email, hosting and security and office necessities to support a specific ministry.
-We are an official non-profit corporation in the State of Texas and are in the process of becoming an official 501C3.
+Donations are used solely for fulfilling the mission of education, support of the inmats and staff, admin fees for the website domain, email, hosting and security and office necessities to support a specific ministry.
+We are an official 501C3 authorized by the IRS and an official, non-profit corporation in the State of Texas.

 There are no paid employees.
 All position both on the Board of Directors and staff functions are volunteer.